tuchandra/sitev2/content/self/reading_list.md

 [Lessons from Archives: Strategies for Collecting Sociocultural Data in Machine Learning](https://arxiv.org/abs/1912.10389) by Eun Seo Jo & Timnit Gebru (from FAT* 2020)

+[Exposure to ideologically diverse news and opinion on Facebook](https://science.sciencemag.org/content/348/6239/1130) from Science - study out of Facebook research

 ## CHI 2020
 Based on the following sources: